The Globe and Mail leads with 19 National Newspaper Award nominations

-The Globe and Mail leads the field with 19 nominations for the 68th National Newspaper Awards.
+In-depth reporting on global affairs, the runaway Vancouver real estate market, a deadly opioid crisis and an examination of how an egg gets from hen to plate were among the Globe and Mail’s 19 nominations for the National Newspaper Awards.

-The NNA board of governors announced the short list for the journalism prize Monday with Montreal’s La Presse gathering the second most nominations with nine, followed by the Toronto Star with eight and the Canadian Press with five.
+The NNA board of governors announced the shortlist for the journalism prize Monday The Globe and Mail receiving the most nominations followed by Montreal’s La Presse with nine.
+The Toronto Star received eight nominations and the Canadian Press had five.
 The Saskatoon StarPhoenix and Winnipeg Free Press each received three nominations.

 A total of 25 newspapers, agencies and online news sites are nominated as finalists in 21 categories.
 The nominees were chosen from 959 submissions.

-The Globe and Mail’s nominees included an examination of the treatment of hens in egg production, a painful story about a young woman becoming a widow, an examination of suicide among Canadian veterans of the war in Afghanistan and extensive reporting and commentary on global affairs.
+The Globe and Mail’s nominees included a painful story about a young woman becoming a widow, a detailed examination of Canadian veterans of the war in Afghanistan who died by suicide and a stunning visual presentation of the Fort McMurray fire.

-“The number and range of nominations is proof positive of The Globe and Mail's commitment to trusted journalism,” said David Walmsley, the Globe and Mail’s editor-in-chief.
-“This short-list recognizes the commitment of our women and men in bringing the best journalism to Canadians.”
+“The number and range of nominations is proof positive of The Globe and Mail’s commitment to trusted journalism,” said David Walmsley, the Globe and Mail’s editor-in-chief.
+“This shortlist recognizes the commitment of our women and men in bringing the best journalism to Canadians.”

-The Globe and Mail’s Mark MacKinnon received two nominations for business and international reporting marking the fourth consecutive year he has been nominated.
+The Globe and Mail’s Mark MacKinnon received two nominations for business and international reporting, marking the sixth consecutive year he has been nominated.
 He has received a total of 11 nominations and won the award five times.
-His colleague Grant Robertson was nominated for the 10th time for explanatory work.
+Colleague Grant Robertson was nominated for the 10th time for explanatory work.

-The Globe received two nominations in five categories including business, explanatory work, editorial cartooning, politics and presentation.
+The Globe received two nominations each in five categories: business, explanatory work, editorial cartooning, politics and presentation.

 The Globe’s nominees:

-BEAT REPORTING: Patrick White is nominated for his extensive coverage of Canadian prisons including the country’s heavy use of solitary confinement.
+BEAT REPORTING: Patrick White is nominated for his extensive coverage of Canadian prisons, including the country’s heavy use of solitary confinement.

-BUSINESS: Two Globe and Mail reporters were nominated in this category including Mr. MacKinnon for his story on Bombardier’s murky business practices in Russia and Marina Strauss for her examination of the rapid change overtaking the retail sector.
+BUSINESS: Two Globe and Mail reporters were nominated in this category, including Mr. MacKinnon for his story on Bombardier’s murky business practices in Russia, and Marina Strauss for her examination of the rapid change overtaking the retail sector.

-COLUMNS: Doug Saunders is recognized for columns on a wide range of topics including gun ownership in the United States, the handling of sex crimes in Sweden and school bullying in Canada.
+COLUMNS: Doug Saunders is recognized for columns on a wide range of topics, including gun ownership in the United States, the handling of sex crimes in Sweden, and school bullying in Canada.

 EDITORIAL CARTOONING: David Parkins and Brian Gable are two of the three artists recognized in the category.
 This is Mr. Gable’s 16th nomination and he has won six times.

-EDITORIALS: Tony Keller received a nomination for editorials including an open letter to Americans urging them not to vote for Donald Trump and another piece telling Canada’s Conservatives to look to the Republican Party to see what they risk becoming.
+EDITORIALS: Tony Keller received a nomination for editorials, including an open letter to Americans urging them not to vote for Donald Trump, and another piece telling Canada’s Conservatives to look to the Republican Party to see what they risk becoming.

-EXPLANATORY WORK: Two Globe and Mail entrants were selected in this category: Ann Hui for her reporting on the treatment of hens and how it affects eggs and Mr. Robertson and Karen Howlett for their work on the deadly opioid crisis.
+EXPLANATORY WORK: Two Globe and Mail entrants were selected in this category: Ann Hui for her reporting on the treatment of hens and how it affects eggs, and Mr. Robertson and Karen Howlett for their work on the deadly opioid crisis.

-INTERNATIONAL: Mr. MacKinnon gets the nod for his work on Syria, Brexit and Turkey and on the connections that bind them.
+INTERNATIONAL: Mr. MacKinnon gets the nod for his work on Syria, Brexit and Turkey – and the connections that bind them.

-INVESTIGATIONS: Kathy Tomlinson exposed unsavory practices fueling the real estate boom in British Columbia to become a finalist.
+INVESTIGATIONS: Kathy Tomlinson exposed unsavory practices fuelling the real estate boom in British Columbia to become a finalist.

 LONG FEATURE: Christina Frangou is among the nominees for her heartbreaking story about life as a young widow.